LabSid-USP/RUBEM/doc/source/userguide.rst

 Soil Moisture Content
 ``````````````````````

 Optional boolean value.
-If enabled, this option allows the generation of Soil Moisture Content (SMC) [mm] result maps in raster format for each of the time steps included in the simulation period.
+If enabled, this option allows the generation of Soil Moisture Content (SMC) [mm] result maps in raster format for each of the time steps included in the simulation period. :ref:`See more. <fileformats:Soil Moisture Content raster series>`

 .. code-block:: dosini